 (with effect from FY 2018-19 no such separate transport allowance is allowed)

 |INR 1,600 per month or INR 19,200 per annum

 |Transport allowance for commuting from place of residence to place of duty for an employee who is physically challenged such as blind/deaf/dumb or orthopedically handicapped with disability of lower extremities

-|Transport allowance for employee of transport business for meeting personal expenditure during the running of such transport||Exemption amount shall be lower of following: a) 70% of such allowance; or b) INR 10,000 per month
+|The exemption amount shall be lower of following: a) 70% of such allowance; or b) INR 10,000 per month

 Because of such exemption conditions, companies usually provide this allowance on a reimbursement basis.
 So if an employee incurs any transportation expenses out of pocket for official purposes, the company will reimburse the same amount to him upon submission of proof of expense.

-Starting from FY 2020-21, the government provides the taxpayers with the option to choose from the new tax regime for individual and HUF taxpayers.
-In the new tax regime, there are flat tax rates and no deductions or exemptions.
+Starting from FY 2020-21, the government provides taxpayers with the option to choose from the new tax regime for individual and HUF taxpayers.
+Under the new tax regime, there are flat tax rates and no deductions or exemptions.
 Also, the individual cannot claim deductions for any tax-saving investments.
 However, the new tax regime allows an individual to claim the following tax-exempt allowances:

 - Allowance by the employer to meet the cost of travel on tour or transfer.
 It includes an allowance for the cost of travel such as airfare, rail fare, and other transportation costs.